vishnu350/rs-mainspring-winder/README.md

 - Cheap and easy to print with no post-processing/finishing or support material required.
 - Winds cleanly and safely, no more getting bits of skin stuck due to handwinding.
 - Can wind in both directions, clockwise and counter-clockwise.
-- Has knurling patterns on body for a good grip during use, along with clear size labelling.
+- Has knurling patterns on body for a good grip during use, along with clear size labeling.
 - Mainspring will never get caught in between winder barrel and plunger due to unique design style.
 - PLA/PLA+ material is tough enough to withstand the winding stress and has very low friction vs steel.
 - Both PLA/PLA+ and staple pins are softer than steel, and thus it will not kink or damage the mainspring.